pottekkat/personal-website/content/posts/onos-problems.md

 Fundamentally, the ONOS scheme is myopic and fails to fix the root cause of the problem: researchers choosing to publish in subscription-based, “prestigious” journals.
 India would be better off addressing this root problem through long-term thinking instead of duct-tape fixes that could lead to unanticipated consequences.

-“One Nation, One Subscription” has everything you need for an excellent policy in its name.
+“One Nation, One Subscription” is an excellent name for a policy.
 Credit to the policymakers!
 But reading through the proposal makes you wonder if the policymakers picked a catchy name and built a policy around it without actual analysis.

 Simply put, the ONOS scheme proposes negotiating with selected scientific journals to provide subscriptions for the whole country (if only it were Netflix subscriptions).